Transforming Science with Large Language Models: A Survey on AI-assisted Scientific Discovery, Experimentation, Content Generation, and Evaluation: Ethical Concerns

-Some benchmarks and datasets are designed to evaluate different aspects of truthfulness, for instance: TruthfulQA \cite{lin2021truthfulqa}, HaluEval \cite{li2023halueval}, and the FELM dataset \cite{zhao2024felm} identify hallucinations.
-SelfAware \cite{yin2023large} assesses the awareness of knowledge limitations.
-FreshQA \cite{vu2023freshllms} and Pinocchio \cite{yin2023large} explore adaptability to rapidly evolving information.
-TrustLLM \cite{sun2024trustllm} is an extensive benchmark incorporating existing and new datasets on the six aspects truthfulness, safety, fairness, robustness, privacy, and machine ethics to assess the trustworthiness of LLMs.
-Their results show that, in general, proprietary LLMs (e.g., ChatGPT, GPT-4) outperform most open-source LLMs in trustworthiness --- with Llama2 \cite{touvron2023llama} as an exception.
-However, both proprietary LLMs, as well as Llama2 often struggled to provide truthful responses when relying solely on internal knowledge.
-However, their performance improved significantly with additional external knowledge.
-Moreover, the authors observed a positive correlation between trustworthiness and the functional effectiveness of the model in \se{downstream} tasks.
+Truthfulness---i.e., the accurate representation of information, facts and results---is a particularly essential challenge for LLMs.
+Benchmarks and datasets developed to evaluate different aspects of it include TruthfulQA~\cite{lin2021truthfulqa}, HaluEval~\cite{li2023halueval}, and FELM~\cite{zhao2024felm}, for identifying hallucinations; SelfAware~\cite{yin2023large} for assessing awareness of knowledge limitations; FreshQA~\cite{vu2023freshllms} and Pinocchio~\cite{yin2023large} for exploring adaptability to rapidly evolving information; and TrustLLM~\cite{sun2024trustllm}, which incorporates existing and new datasets not just on truthfulness but also safety, fairness, robustness, privacy, and machine ethics.
+Evaluations with TrustLLM show that proprietary LLMs generally outperform open-source LLMs in trustworthiness, Llama2~\cite{touvron2023llama} being a notable exception.
+However, proprietary LLMs (including Llama2) often struggle to provide truthful responses when relying solely on internal knowledge.
+Their performance does improve significantly with additional external knowledge, and there exists a positive correlation between trustworthiness and the functional effectiveness of the model in downstream tasks.

-Editors of scientific publications are particularly challenged as the proportion of AI generated text in academic manuscripts is \se{steadily} increasing \cite{gray2024chatgptcontaminationestimatingprevalence, kobak2024delving, liang2024mapping, cheng2024have} and AI models are also on the brink of being used in peer reviewing, cf. Section \ref{sec:peer_review}.
-The editors-in-chief of the Journal of Information Technology, for instance, elaborate in \cite{schlagwein2023chatgpt} on the limitations and risks of using generative AI in the production of scientific publications.
-They refer to the eight-point ‘Artificial Imperfections’ test to illustrate current limitations of generative AI: AI is (1) brittle, (ii) opaque, (iii) greedy, (iv) shallow and tone-deaf, (v) manipulative and hackable, (vi) biased, (vii) invasive, (viii) `faking it'.